Cambridge History of the American Revolution

 The general editors are supported by an international Advisory Board composed of senior and distinguished scholars in the field.
 Board members will advise the general editors in shaping the overall vision of the volumes, identifying and approaching potential authors, contributing chapters to the volumes, and advising as needed in the revision process.

 The Advisory Board includes:

-Zara Anishanslin (University of Delaware), Anna Arabindan-Kesson (Princeton University), Joanne Freeman (Yale University), Ellen Hartigan-O’Connor (University of California, Davis), Woody Holton (University of South Carolina), Sara Johnson (University of California, San Diego), Sarah Knott (Indiana University), Holly Mayer (Duquesne University), Simon Newman (Glasgow University), Sarah Pearsall (Cambridge University), Michael Witgen (University of Michigan), and Peter H. Wood (Emeritus, Duke University).
+Zara Anishanslin (University of Delaware), Anna Arabindan-Kesson (Princeton University), Ellen Hartigan-O’Connor (University of California, Davis), Woody Holton (University of South Carolina), Sara Johnson (University of California, San Diego), Sarah Knott (Indiana University), Holly Mayer (Duquesne University), Alyssa Mt.
+Pleasant (Buffalo University), Sarah Pearsall (Cambridge University), Gautham Rao, American University, Michael Witgen (University of Michigan), and Peter H. Wood (Emeritus, Duke University).

 The General Editors